Cardiff School of Sport and Health Sciences>Courses>Foundation leading to BA BSc Social Sciences

 BSc (Hons) Psychology

-Course Length: One year full-time, with an additional three or four (sandwich) years of full-time study required to complete the chosen degree programme.
+One year full time, with an additional three or four (sandwich) years of full-time study required to complete you chosen degree.